-The expected yield of the commodity listed on the Farm Operation Report and the Expected Value and Yield Source Document Certification Worksheet is the yield that the insured can expect to produce on their farm operation under normal growing conditions, as determined by the insured's entire farm operation's production history or other data sources.
-If yields for a commodity on different parts of the operation are expected to differ, a separate line should be used on the Farm Operation Report and the Expected Value and Yield Source Document Certification Worksheet for each yield or a weighted average yield used and documented for the entire commodity by rate code.
-The yield reported on your Farm Operation Report must reflect:
+The expected yield of the commodity listed on the FOR and the Expected Value and Yield Source Document Certification Worksheet is the yield that the insured can expect to produce on their farm operation under normal growing conditions, as determined by the insured's entire farm operation's production history or other data sources.
+If yields for a commodity on different parts of the operation are expected to differ, use a weighted average yield and document the entire commodity by rate code.
+The yield reported on your FOR must reflect:

-- (a) the yield the insured can expect to produce on their entire farm operation; - (b) for the first year of insurance (new insureds) any damage to the commodity that occurred prior to the beginning of the insurance period; - (c) any change in practice (e.g., adding drip irrigation or beginning production of certified organic commodities) or production method used during the insurance period; and - (d) in the case of perennials consider: - (i) the impact on yield caused by the existence of any disease and the lack of or excessive pruning prior to or during the insurance period; - when perennial commodities with underlying coverage under another FCIC policy have insurable tree or vines that were planted/set out, grafted, or dehorned in the orchard, vineyard, grove, or bog and insured reports a yield greater than the average yield for the underlying coverage.
+- (a) the yield the insured can expect to produce on their entire farm operation; - (b) for the first year of insurance (new insureds) any damage to the commodity that occurred prior to the beginning of the insurance period; - (c) any change in practice (e.g., adding drip irrigation, removing irrigation, or beginning production of certified organic commodities) or production method used during the insurance period; and - (d) in the case of perennials consider: - (i) the impact on yield caused by the existence of any disease and the lack of or excessive pruning prior to or during the insurance period; - (ii) when perennial commodities with underlying coverage under another FCIC policy have insurable tree or vines that were planted/set out, grafted, or dehorned in the orchard, vineyard, grove, or bog and insured reports a yield greater than the average yield for the underlying coverage.
 Blocks where expected yields are adjusted from what is reported on the underlying coverage due to planting, grafting, dehorning, etc. should be recorded on the Expected Value and Yield Source Document Certification Worksheet separately.
 Refer to paragraph 22. - (iii) any alternate bearing or downward trending tendencies of the insured commodity.

-Important:

-For commodities showing alternate bearing or downward trending tendencies, refer to the CIH for the variance, alternate bearing, and downward trending tests and procedures.
+Important: For commodities showing alternate bearing or downward trending tendencies, refer to the CIH for the variance, alternate bearing, and downward trending tests and procedures.
 When referencing those procedures, APH database refers to the whole-farm history period and the approved APH yield refers to the expected yield.